Martijncvv/blockchain-developer-bootcamp-final-project/README.md

 - Data about the tokens; nr of tokens donated, distributed, spent and burned.
 And by which enterprises, SMBs or individuals.
 - The individual can see which company donated the specific \$OCU tokens; marketing.
 - The money donor can see what its donated money was used for.

+## To do

+- Stablecoin/OCE-token swap
+- Additional features